platisd/intro-to-git-course-edument/src/README.md

 ### Source folder

-This is the directory where we keep all source code
+This is the directory where we keep all source code.

-Added stuff

-hjfgkujfj